splunk/step/scrimmages/firefire/README.md

                 ew.log(EventWriter.INFO, "Making request to Socrata for input {} since {}".format(input_name, checkpoint_date))

 We have a few things to point out here.
-First, we are using our `CheckpointDB` class in that first statement- now we have an object that we can get and set values on, knowing that they will be persisted even if Splunk restarts.
+First, we are using our `CheckpointDB` class in that first statement.
+Now we have an object that we can get and set values on, knowing that they will be persisted even if Splunk Enterprise restarts.

-Next, we may get multiple inputs to fetch all at once- we specify whether or not we get multiple inputs in one instantiation with `scheme.use_single_instance` when we override `get_scheme`, but it's always going to show up as a dictionary in `config.inputs` whether we get one or many.
+Next, we may get multiple inputs to fetch all at once.
+We specify whether or not we get multiple inputs in one instantiation with `scheme.use_single_instance` when we override `get_scheme`, but it is always going to show up as a dictionary in `config.inputs` whether we get one or many.

-Next we pull values from `input_item`- these are the arguments we put definitions for in `inputs.conf.spec` and specified values for in `inputs.conf` (or supplied in the Splunk UI).
+Then we pull values from `input_item`, these are the arguments we put definitions for in `inputs.conf.spec` and specified values for in `inputs.conf` (or supplied in the Splunk Enterprise UI).

-Finally we make a log entry for debugging, giving us information on how our script is running.
-Using `EventWriter.log` means that your logging statements will be ingested by Splunk too- look in `_internal` index under the `splunkd.log` source.
+Finally, we make a log entry for debugging, giving us information on how our script is running.
+Using `EventWriter.log` means that your logging statements will be ingested by Splunk Enterprise too, look in `_internal` index under the `splunkd.log` source.
 By default log levels under `EventWriter.INFO` will be discarded.